Originally posted on 12/10/07 at: https://www.fanfiction.net/s/3939782/1/Return-To-This-Ugly-Yet-Beautiful-World

 Takeru wasn’t sure how he knew, but his instincts told him where to go.
 It wasn’t until after he had changed back to normal did he realize that he was at the very same spot he had originally found Hikari at.

-The beam of ight continued circling overhead; almost as if it were searching for something.
-Then, almost as if it had reached a decision, The Light came down, landing a few feet away from Takeru.
+The beam of light continued circling overhead; almost as if it were searching for something.
+Almost as if it had reached a decision, the light came down, landing a few feet away from Takeru.

 “Takeru.”
 The voice repeated.